JaneliaSciComp/neuronbridge-precompute-scripts/README.md

     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/cdsresults --recursive`
     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_body --recursive`
     + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_line --recursive`
-    + generally this isn't needed or desireable, as we usually only upload new results
+    + generally this isn't desirable, as we usually only upload new results!

 **Run:**
 - on any computer that has AWS command-line client installed
 - user must have credentials for our account, configured in the client
 - (optional) if you need to remove previous results, the command looks like this:
     `aws s3 rm s3://bucket-name/example --recursive`
+    + but generally we don't need or want to do this!
 - in general, the command to upload is `util/upload.sh`
     + by default, for safety, the script will only print the commands it will execute
     + edit to comment in/out the two `EXEC_CMD` values; "echo" is the command preview; empty = do it for real
-    + usually you will _not_ want to upload the `paths.json` file until you are sure the rest of the upload is correct
 - running time:
     + upload mips: ~10 minutes
-    + upload results: ~1.5h
+    + upload results: ~2h
     + upload misc text files: <1 minute

 # Splicing Attributes

 Sometimes the final match json files are missing fields.
 For example, if the searches are run before the images are uploaded to S3, the imageURL field in the match json will not be populated.
-Rerunning the searches would be computationally expensive, so we need to update the matches to include the fields.
+Or we may add useful metadata to images to support website improvements.
+Rerunning the searches would be computationally expensive, so we need to update the matches to include the new fields.

 The general flow of information is this:
 - information is loaded into the JACS database by some method